wcushen/blog/content/post/2022-11-openshift-windows.md

 Hopefully this post has demonstrated the ease in which we can bring Windows workloads to OpenShift with very low friction in order to capitalize on the benefits of containerization.
 And we don't have to stop there, we can think about bringing other OpenShift hosting features like [OpenShift Virtualization](https://www.redhat.com/en/technologies/cloud-computing/openshift/virtualization) to cater for further use cases.

 Microsoft's "love" for Linux has existed for almost a decade now (even Steve's [come around](https://www.zdnet.com/article/ballmer-i-may-have-called-linux-a-cancer-but-now-i-love-it/)) which has really paved the way for developments like these covered in this post.
-Ultimately, they've really moved the needle for the hybrid cloud strategies of Red Hat and Microsoft's customers alike and highlight just how much organisations can benefits from large consolidation efforts across their infrastructure.
+Ultimately, they've really moved the needle for the hybrid cloud strategies of Red Hat and Microsoft's customers alike and highlight just how much organisations can benefit from large-scale consolidation efforts across their infrastructure.